Caroline Garcia: 2017: French Open quarterfinal, Asian Premier double champion, top 10

 During the off-season, Garcia announced that she would not play in the 2017 Fed Cup, explaining that she wanted to focus on her singles career.

 Garcia's first tournament of the year was the Australian Open, in which she was the 21st seed.
 In the first round of the singles event, she defeated Kateryna Bondarenko in straight sets.
 In the second round, she faced countrywoman Océane Dodin.
 Garcia lost the first set, but rallied back to win the match.
 She then lost in the third round to Barbora Strýcová.
 In the doubles event, Garcia paired up with Kristina Mladenovic, the French duo being the top seeds of the tournament.
 The pair won their first three matches to advance to the quarterfinals, in which they defeated Ashleigh Barty and Casey Dellacqua.
 Garcia and Mladenovic then lost in the semifinals to Andrea Hlaváčková and Peng Shuai.

 Garcia moved on to the Taiwan Open, in which she was seeded No. 3.
 She won her opening match against Marina Erakovic, setting up an encounter with Mandy Minella in the second round, to whom she lost in straight sets.
-At the Qatar Open, Garcia won her first round match against qualifier Madison Brengle before falling to No. 2 seed Karolína Plíšková in straight sets in the second round.
-At the Dubai Tennis Championships, Garcia was seeded No. 15.
+At the Qatar Ladies Open, Garcia won her first-round match against qualifier Madison Brengle, before falling to No. 2 seed Karolína Plíšková in straight sets in the second round.
+At the Dubai Championships, Garcia was seeded No. 15.
 She defeated Johanna Larsson in the first round, but lost to the 2016 Olympics singles gold medalist Monica Puig in the second round.
 Garcia's poor form continued in Kuala Lumpur, where seeded No. 3, she lost in the first round to the Russian qualifier Anna Kalinskaya.

 Wanting to focus on her singles success, Garcia ended her partnership with Mladenovic.
 However, she still played doubles at the Indian Wells Open, partnering Karolína Plíšková instead.
-In the BNP Paribas Open singles, Garcia received a bye into the second round, as she was seeded No. 21.
+In the singles, Garcia received a bye into the second round, as she was seeded No. 21.
 She defeated lucky loser Evgeniya Rodina, upset No. 11th seed Johanna Konta in the third round before losing to eventual finalist Svetlana Kuznetsova in the fourth round.
 Prior to the Miami Open, Garcia lost her status as the top-ranked Frenchwoman in singles to Mladenovic.
 In that tournament, Garcia was seeded No. 21 and lost her opening match to Peng Shuai in the second round.
 As the No. 3 seed at the Monterrey Open, Garcia reached the semifinals where she lost to eventual champion Anastasia Pavlyuchenkova.